-A number of clubs in Nepal have indicated willingness to take on the role of Primary Host Sponsor, while an Australian club has indicated its willingness to become Primary International Sponsor of the next project.
+The Rotary Club of Parbat in Nepal will take on the role of Primary Host Sponsor for the next project, while an Australian club has indicated its willingness to become Primary International Sponsor.

 Primary Sponsors are committed to establishing committees to administer the project.
 These are important but not unduly arduous roles.
 They entail collecting and conveying promised funds and payment of LEARN; also reporting to The Rotary Foundation.
 The latter task is simplified by the detailed reports of each training program delivered by LEARN.

 Members of participating clubs have the opportunity to visit and participate in the training programs (see 'Contact us' / 'Volunteer'), but this is not essential.
 It may, however, lead to Clubs developing their own relationships with communities in Nepal which could lead to other projects.

 Please email email@example.com if your Club could be interested.